Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Introduction

-We provide closed-form expressions for the arbitrage bounds under fairly general assumptions and show that they increase with $(i)$ the arbitrageur’s risk aversion, $(ii)$ the volatility on the sell-side market, $(iii)$ the expected settlement latency, and $(iv)$ the variance of the settlement latency.
-Our characterization of the arbitrage bounds also accounts for transaction costs and settlement fees that traders may choose to give validators an incentive to enable a fast validation.
+We derive a closed-form expression for the arbitrageur's certainty equivalent and show that it increases with (i) the expected settlement latency, (ii) the variance of the settlement latency, (iii) price volatility on the high-price CEX, and (iv) the arbitrageur’s risk aversion.
+Our characterization of the certainty equivalent also accounts for transaction costs and optimally chosen settlement fees which incentivize validators to enable faster validation \citep[e.g.,][]{Easley.2017, Huberman.2021, Lehar.2022}.

-We use minute-level data from orderbooks of 16 exchanges that feature trading Bitcoin against US Dollar between January 2018 and October 2019.
-The orderbooks allow us to detect potential arbitrage opportunities between each exchange pair, taking transaction costs such as trading fees and market impact into account.
-Furthermore, we gather comprehensive information about the Bitcoin network, which includes the time it takes for every transaction from entering the Bitcoin network until its inclusion in the blockchain, i.e., its settlement.
-Using this information, the estimation of arbitrage bounds rests on three ingredients.
-First, we construct estimates of exchange-specific spot volatilities based on minute-level best bid quotes.
-Second, we parametrize the latency distribution as a conditional gamma distribution depending on network and transaction-specific characteristics that affect the settlement latency.
-Third, in line with the existing literature, we choose an isoelastic utility function with exogenously given coefficient of relative risk aversion.

-The average estimated arbitrage bound for a relative risk aversion of 2 amounts to 121~bp.
-This magnitude constitutes an economically highly significant friction and may explain severe distortions of the law of one price.
-We find that 84\% of all observed concurrent price differences based on best bids and asks across markets fall within these bounds.
-Adjusting additionally for transaction costs, the bounds contain even up to 91\% of the observed price differences.
-Equivalently, we show that the average implied relative risk aversion necessary to explain all observed concurrent cross-exchange price differences amounts to 17.
-This estimate is high compared to existing estimates of coefficients of relative risk aversion in the asset pricing literature \citep[e.g.,][]{Hansen.1982, Chetty.2006} and suggests the existence of additional market frictions as settlement latencies and transaction costs cannot fully explain all (apparent) arbitrage opportunities.

-We show that the derived arbitrage bounds can explain a substantial portion of both the magnitudes of observed cross-market price differences and their variation over time.
-This explanatory power persists even if we control for additional market frictions such as market illiquidity, the absence of margin trading and risky inventory holdings \citep[e.g.,][]{Pontiff.1996, Lamont.2003b, Lamont.2003, Roll.2007, Jong.2009}.
-In particular, we find that large cross-exchange price differences coincide with episodes of high limits to arbitrage, which are in turn driven by high volatilities and long settlement latencies.
+Settlement latency can be effectively circumvented \emph{only} if the arbitrageur deposits arbitrage capital as collateral of the blockchain-based asset under the custody of CEXes.
+While capital intensive, the arbitrageur can acquire a marginal unit at the low-price exchange and immediately dispose of an offsetting amount of her inventory on the high-price exchange.
+With such inventory, settlement latency does not affect the trading decision.
+However, off-chain settlement exposes traders to exchange default risk, which manifests in the risk of thefts, hacks, or exit scams.
+For instance, \cite{Biais.2019b} document more than 50 hacks and other losses on Bitcoin exchanges and find that the expected returns of cryptocurrency investors reflect these risks.